Last updated September 20th, 2021.

 Several frontier markets have a wonderful track record, business-friendly policies, and laws that are pro-foreign investment.
 The Philippines and Cambodia are two examples.

-However, countries like Myanmar and Laos are problematic.
+However, countries like Myanmar and Laos are difficult and problematic – especially the former considering its recent coup.
 Doing your research and knowing the best frontier markets to invest is crucial.

-Which of these very different types of economies should you invest in?
-It depends on who you are, your investment goals, and your risk tolerance.
+Which of these economies make a better investment?
+It completely depends on who you are, your investment goals, and your risk tolerance.

-I hate finishing this article with a non-answer.
-It’s true though.
+I don’t want to finish this article with a non-answer.
+It’s true though, and is the only correct piece of advice.

-Both generally provide higher returns and more volatility than in developed economies.
-Neither is right for everyone.
-Yet international exposure will diversify most people’s portfolios and balance out any extra risk.
+Both can provide higher returns, along with greater volatility, than in developed economies.
+Generally speaking, international exposure of any kind will diversify most people’s portfolios and offer higher returns.

 Emerging markets are better if you value convenience.
 Buying stocks in China or a condo in Malaysia is much easier than figuring out places like Myanmar.

-Meanwhile, frontier markets are best if you want low correlation with other investments, potential for outsized returns, and don’t mind some additional work.
+In contrast, frontier markets are best if you want low correlation with other investments, possibility for outsized returns, and don’t mind some additional work.

-A big reason why frontier markets boast immense opportunities is because few people put forth the effort needed to discover them.
+A major reason why frontier markets have strong growth potential is because few people put forth the effort needed to discover them.

-But that’s only a positive thing if you’re among the willing.
+That’s a positive thing if you’re among the willing.
+While entry barriers are inconvenient, they also help keep asset valuations fair.

 Large money managers spend billions on trading algorithms and well-paid staff.
-They’ll find any truly undervalued asset before you’re even aware it exists.
-As such, there aren’t many deals left on major stock exchanges.
+They’ll find any truly undervalued stock before you’re even aware it exists.
+As such, there aren’t many deals left on major equity exchanges.

-Goldman Sachs isn’t looking at stocks in Vietnam or land in Manila though.
-It leaves a chance for the rest of us.
+Goldman Sachs isn’t looking at stocks in Vietnam or land in Manila though, which leaves a chance for smaller investors.

 Skip the Next Western Recession